edwardoughton/india5g/README.md

 Download necessary data
 =======================

 You will need numerous input data sets.
+They are all detailed in the full IEEE paper, cited above.
+If there are any additional queries or comments, don't hesitate to reach out to eoughton [at] gmu [dot] edu for further information.

-First, download the Global Administrative Database (GADM), following the link below and making sure you download the "six separate layers.":
+You will first want to download the Global Administrative Database (GADM), following the link below,  making sure you download the "six separate layers":

 - https://gadm.org/download_world.html